 Exploring the subtle and not-so-subtle differences of form and shape, color and hue, my work is largely abstract with occasional hints of the “real.”
-My paintings, drawings and prints are attuned to the rhythm of patterns and nuance of color.
+My paintings, drawings, and prints are attuned to the rhythm of patterns and nuance of color.
 As a formally trained ballet dancer, I am drawn to the balance and chaos that is at the core of movement.
-This sensitivity translates into my desire to look at the world, in all of its complexity, and to break it down to its unique essence – time and space collapsed into two dimensions.
+My love of nature and wild spaces also informs my work.
+This sensitivity translates into my desire to look at the world, in all its complexity, and to break it down to its unique essence – time and space collapsed into two dimensions.
 Acrylic, Caran d'Ache crayons, graphite, collage, watercolor, wax, pen and ink, wood, paper and canvas are just some of my tools.

-I worked in the environmental field for over sixteen years.
-Consequently, my love of nature and wild spaces also informs my work.
-Currently a fourth grade teacher, I integrate art into the classroom whenever possible.
-In addition, I am a Commission Representative on the City of Berkeley's Civic Arts Commission.
+Creating paintings is the thread that runs throughout my life.
+After a brief career as a ballet dancer at Chicago City Ballet and Chicago Lyric Opera I moved into the environmental field for over sixteen years.
+Currently an elementary school teacher, I am also a Commission Representative on the City of Berkeley's Civic Arts Commission.
 I have a B.A. in History, a Master of Arts in American Studies (diaspora and cultural memory), and a Master of Education.